Characters: Baldurs Gate Friends

 - Diabolical Mastermind - Has pretty much all of the trappings, barring that he's on your side.

-- Moving the Goalposts - After paying the price to see him he admits that he needs a bit more aid out of you before he can send you on your way.
+- Moving the Goalposts - After paying the price to see him he decides that he needs a bit more aid out of you before he can send you on your way.

 - Neutral Evil - In-Universe